Chart Color Schemes

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-Salisbury's median income among taxpayers in financial year 2022 was $47,258.
-The average income stood at $50,284 during the same period.
-In comparison, Greater Adelaide had a median income of $52,592 and an average income of $64,886.
-Based on Wage Price Index growth of 12.83% since financial year 2022, current estimates for Salisbury would be approximately $53,321 (median) and $56,735 (average) as of September 2025.
-Census data shows that household, family and personal incomes in Salisbury all fall between the 5th and 6th percentiles nationally.
-In terms of income distribution, 31.0% of Salisbury's population (5,918 individuals) have incomes within the $800 - $1,499 range, differing from surrounding regions where the $1,500 - $2,999 range dominates with 31.8%.
-Housing affordability pressures are severe in Salisbury, with only 81.4% of income remaining after housing costs, ranking at the 6th percentile nationally.
+The median income among taxpayers in Salisbury SA2 was $47,258 and the average income stood at $50,284 according to latest ATO data aggregated by AreaSearch for financial year 2022.
+This compares to figures for Greater Adelaide of $52,592 (median) and $64,886 (average).
+Based on Wage Price Index growth of 12.83% since financial year 2022, current estimates would be approximately $53,321 (median) and $56,735 (average) as of September 2025.
+Census data shows household, family and personal incomes in Salisbury all fall between the 5th percentile nationally.
+Income distribution reveals that 31.0% of the population (5,918 individuals) have income within the $800 - $1,499 range, differing from surrounding regions where the $1,500 - $2,999 range dominates with 31.8%.
+Housing affordability pressures are severe in Salisbury, with only 81.4% of income remaining, ranking at the 6th percentile nationally.

 Frequently Asked Questions - Income